sandbox-quantum/Tangelo/README.rst

 ---------

 The ``examples`` folder of this repository contains various Jupyter notebook tutorials, and other examples.
-We wrote a number of them, but nothing prevents users from contributing more notebook content !
+We wrote a number of them, but nothing prevents users from contributing more notebook content, to show what they have been doing with Tangelo!
 You can visualize a number of pre-run notebooks directly on Github or in our Sphinx documentation.
 If you'd like to be able to run them locally, we suggest you use `Jupyter notebooks inside a virtual environment <https://janakiev.com/blog/jupyter-virtual-envs/>`_.